inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 :Name:  Maumere Tsunami
 :InaSAFE:  A tsunami in maumere (Mw 8.1)
 :Source: |AIFDR|, |GoA| and Badan Geologi
-:License: `Creative Commons by Attribution (CCbyA) <http://creativecommons.org/>`_
+:Licence: `Creative Commons by Attribution (CCbyA) <http://creativecommons.org/>`_
 :Coverage: Maumere, Flores
 :About: In September 2011 the Indonesian government held a national exercise
     in Maumere, Flores. |AIFDR| and |GoA| assisted Badan Geology in developing a tsunami model for Maumere based on an Mw 8.1 earthquake.
 The Tsunami was modelled using open source software called ANUGA and elevation data from NEXTMap.
 The water depth is the maximum depth occurring across the entire tsunami event.
 For more information visit http://anuga.anu.edu.au/